gavosb/lastmiles-website/README.md

 #### React Description:

 This project is written in a functional way, not an object-oriented one.
 We pass functions around as they're rendered dynamically by react into JSX components.
 State is supplemented by the useState hook from the React library.
+Anyway, here are a list of component descriptions:

+**App.css**

+* Not a component

+Ignore the irony of this not being a component.
+It's important; this is the css for the entire project and it largely defines how things look and where the boundaries are.
+If you're wondering how to give a component shape rather than just function, this is the place.

 **Home**